ChampyTech/useful-checklists/CONTRIBUTING.md

 ## 📌 What You Can Do

-- 🆕 Add a new checklist (productivity, travel, health, etc).
+- 🆕 Add a new checklist (productivity, travel, health, etc)
-- 📝 Fix typos, improve formatting or readability.
+- 📝 Fix typos, improve formatting or readability
-- 🧹 Remove broken or low-quality checklists.
+- 🧹 Remove broken or low-quality checklists
-- 📦 Organize checklists into appropriate categories.
+- 📦 Organize checklists into appropriate categories
-- 🐛 Report issues (e.g. duplicates).
+- 🐛 Report issues (e.g. duplicates)

 ## ✅ How to Add a Checklist